Professor Harp Biography

 Harp says every show with Muddy was a learning experience and he cites Muddy as his greatest teacher.
 Muddy, in turn, called Hugh the professional of the Harp.
 Solomon Burkecalled him Professor Harmonica Holmes.
 After two greats anointed him with sobriquets, Hugh Holmes decided it was time to split the difference and became Professor Harp.

-Photography credits and many thanks to Dhana Whiteing, Mike Kurgansky, Michael baumann and Anne-Marie Beck, Lilian Dina and Jimdad Kenney.
+Photography credits and many thanks to Dhana Whiteing, Mike Kurgansky, Michael Baumann, Anne-Marie Beck, Lilian Dina and Jimdad Kenney.